ruczynskipatryk/ruczynskipatryk/README.md

 <h1 align="center">Hi 👋,I'm Patrick and I'm Personal Trainer and IT student from Poland. </h1>
 <h3 align="center">I love to develop myself that's why I started learn programing and why I'm here.
 I Will put here my projects, You can check them right below.
 Have a great day!
 In may of 2023 I decide to change direction - stop learning frontend and start learning JAVA and all the Beckend stuff.
 Currently working on my game in Java and also looking for a first job.</h3>

-- 🌍 I'm based in Poland.
+- 🌍 Based in Poland.

-- 🔭 I’m currently working on **my very own 🎮 2D game based on JAVA.
+- 🎮 Currently working on **my very own 🎮 2D game based on JAVA.
 You can check this project right below.
 Currently it is working properly on terminal window.**

-- 🌱 Learning **☕️ JAVA and Spring now**
+- 🔭 I'm Looking for a first job as a **Java Developer.**

 👨🏼‍💻 All of my projects are available at [here](https://ruczynski.netlify.app) and on the bottom of my github.
 <br>